TasNehal/koopa/README.md

 ![shell](http://image.flaticon.com/icons/svg/60/60758.svg)
 <img src="http://vignette2.wikia.nocookie.net/nintendo/images/8/83/KoopaNSMB.png/revision/latest?cb=20110724132501&path-prefix=en" width="200" />

-NOT to be confused with kornshell
+NOT to be confused with kornshell, which is probably useful and doesn't segfault ~50% of the time